-Try OASIS restaurant for the Rjeis Tafel served up by 12 ladies dressed in
+118. Try OASIS restaurant for the Rjeis Tafel served up by 12 ladies dressed in Kabayas.

-Travel to Cipitat and find the many antique treasures on sale!
+119. Travel to Ciputat and find the many antique treasures on sale!

 Simply be one of the positive people that stands by the fact that Jakarta is indeed a mayor Asian city with lots to offer and many things to do!!!